AwaDanfa/AwaDanfa/README.md

 - 👋 Hi, I’m @AwaDanfa
-- 👀 I’m interested in HTML, Python, CSS, WordPress and JavaScript
+- 👀 I’m interested in HTML, Python, CSS, MongoDB, WordPress and JavaScript
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on JavaScript and Python projects
+- 💞️ I’m looking to collaborate on JavaScript, Python and databases related projects
 - 📫 How to reach me?
 Send me an email on awa.danfa@hotmail.fr

 <!---